sisrfeng/text-Obj-DIY/README.md

 [![Build Status](https://travis-ci.org/kana/vim-textobj-user.png)](https://travis-ci.org/kana/vim-textobj-user)

-vim-textobj-user is a Vim plugin to create your own text objects without pain.
+vim-textobj-user is a Vim plugin to create your own text objects

+It is hard to
+create text objects,
+because
-It is hard to create text objects, because there are many pitfalls to deal with.
+there are many pitfalls to deal with.

 This plugin hides such details and provides a declarative way to define text objects.
-You can use regular expressions to define simple text objects, or use functions to define complex ones.
+You can use regular expressions to define simple text objects,
+    or use functions to define complex ones.

 ## Examples